jenkinsci/cmakebuilder-plugin/README.md

 [![Build Status](https://ci.jenkins.io/buildStatus/icon?job=Plugins%2Fcmakebuilder-plugin%2Fmaster)](https://ci.jenkins.io/job/Plugins/job/cmakebuilder-plugin/job/master/)

-This plugin oversees the launch of CMake based builds.
+This plugin oversees the launch of CMake based builds for free-style and pipeline jobs.

 It provides a user interface for configuring the following parameters of a build step